leighseverson/countyweather/README.md

 </tbody>
 </table>

+Columns with these codes can be included with the pulled data by including their names in the `var` argument.
 Because it makes no sense to average these codes across monitors, the codes should only be pulled when using the option to pull monitor-specific values (`average_data = FALSE`).
+For example, to pull both wind speed and wind speed quality codes for Miami-Dade, you can run:

 ``` r
 ex <- hourly_fips("12086", 1992, var = c("wind_speed", "wind_speed_quality"),